PDLP: A Practical First-Order Method for Large-Scale Linear Programming

-\begin{enumerate} \item An ablation study that individually disabled each enchancement and also compared with reasonable alternatives. \item Starting from a naive PDHG implementation, a demonstration of the incremental impact of each enchancement. \item Comparisions with existing solvers (SCS and Gurobi) on instances from medium-size LP benchmarks and a large-scale LP example derived from the PageRank problem \cite{brin1998anatomy}. \end{enumerate}
+\begin{enumerate} \item An ablation study that individually disabled each enhancement and also compared with reasonable alternatives. \item Starting from a naive PDHG implementation, a demonstration of the incremental impact of each enhancement. \item Comparisons with existing solvers (SCS and Gurobi) on instances from medium-size LP benchmarks and a large-scale LP example derived from the PageRank problem \cite{brin1998anatomy}. \end{enumerate}

 Given the C++ code is the exclusive focus of this paper, we decided neither to repeat results verbatim from the conference paper nor rerun these experiments using the C++ code as the conclusions would largely be the same.
-For reference \cite[Table 8]{lu2023cupdlp} shows that the single threaded C++ code achieves roughly a $1.5\times$ speed-up over the Julia code.
+For reference \cite[Table 8]{lu2025cupdlp} shows that the single threaded C++ code achieves roughly a $1.5\times$ speed-up over the Julia code.

 \paragraph{Outline} Section~\ref{sec:pdhg} introduces the PDHG algorithm and the notation we use throughout the paper.
 Section~\ref{sec:practical-algorithmic-improvements} explains the practical improvements we have added to the PDHG algorithm.
 Section~\ref{sec:feasibility} introduces our new feasibility polishing algorithm.
 Section~\ref{sec:implementation} describes the C++ implementation.
 Section \ref{sec:instances} describes the collection of large-scale instances.
 Section~\ref{sec:numerical-results} presents our numerical results.